symphonists/search_index/README.markdown

 When a user searches for any of the synonym words, they will be replaced by the replacement word.
 So if a user searches for `countries in the UK` their search will actually use the phrase `counties in the United Kingdom`.

 Synonym matches are _not_ case-sensitive.

+## Auto-complete/auto-suggest

+There is a "Search Index Suggestions" data source which can be used for auto-complete search inputs.
+Attach this data source to a page and pass two GET parameters:

+* `keywords` is the keywords to search for (the start of words are matched, less than 3 chars are ignored)
+* `sort` (optional) defaults to `alphabetical` but pass `frequency` to order words by the frequency in which they occur in your index

+This extension does not provide the JavaScript "glue" to build the auto-suggest or auto-complete functionality.
+There are plenty of jQuery plugins to do this for you, and each expect slightly different XML/JSON/plain text, so I have not attempted to implement this for you.
+Sorry, old chum.

 ## Log viewer